Rudy Narayan: Career

 After condemning solicitors, barristers, and judges in Birmingham as racist, he faced his first disciplinary hearing in 1974, accused of bringing the administration of justice into disrepute.
 He was reprimanded in 1980 for being discourteous to a judge, and then acquitted of professional misconduct in 1982, after claiming in a press statement that the Attorney General and the Director of Public Prosecutions were in "collusion with the National Front and fanning the flames of racial hatred" (although he was suspended for six weeks for other infractions).
 Nevertheless, complaints like his led to the creation of the Bar Council's race relations committee in 1984, and to an amendment to the Race Relations Act to prohibit race discrimination in the legal profession.

 Narayan was elected as a Labour Party councillor to Lambeth London Borough Council in 1974, on which he served one term.
-He was selected as the Labour candidate for Birmingham Handsworth, but his selection was overturned when it was alleged that he made anti-semitic remarks in one of his books.
+He was selected as the Labour candidate for Birmingham Handsworth, but his selection was overturned when it was alleged that he made antisemitic remarks in one of his books.
 The selection was re-run, and Clare Short was selected in his place and won the successor seat of Birmingham Ladywood at the 1983 general election.

 He was expelled from his chambers in 1984 after assaulting Sibghat Kadri, by then his head of chambers, at a conference.
 Narayan tried to requalify as a solicitor but failed the Law Society exams.
 He returned to the Bar, but was disciplined for overbooking himself by accepting briefs for trials that were to run simultaneously, and was suspended for two years.
 He stood as a parliamentary candidate at the 1989 Vauxhall by-election, protesting that a white Labour Party candidate was standing in a largely black constituency, but he attracted only 177 votes and Labour's Kate Hoey was elected.